farcaster-project/farcaster-core/README.md

 ### Features

-As default the `experimental` feature is enable.
+The `experimental` a,d `taproot` features are enabled by default.

-- **experimental**: enables experimental cryptography, i.e. not battle tested nor peer reviewed, use it as your own risks.
+- **experimental**: enables experimental cryptography, i.e. not battle tested nor peer reviewed, use it at your own risks.
 - **taproot**: [work in progress] enables support for Bitcoin Taproot on-chain scripts as the arbitrating engine method.

 ### Adding blockchain support